-The DOI NRDA regulations state that an assessment plan should confirm that at least one of the natural resources identified as potentially injured in the preassessment screen has in fact been exposed to the . . . hazardous substance."
+The DOI NRDA regulations state that an assessment plan should coufirm that at least one of the natural resources identified as potentially injured in the preassessment screen has in fact been exposed to the ... hazardous substance."
 43 C.F.R. § 11.37(a).
-A natural resource has been exposed to a hazardous substance if "all or part of [it] is, or has been, in physical contact with . . . a hazardous substance, or with media containing the . . . hazardous substance."
+A natural resource has been exposed to a hazardous substance or with media containing the ... hazardous substance if "all or part of [iri] is, or has been. in physical contact with ... a hazardous substance, or with media containing the ... hazardous substance."
 43 C.F.R. § 11.14(q).
 The DOI regulations also state that "whenever possible, exposure shall be confirmed using existing data" from previous studies of the assessment area.
 43 C.F.R. § 11.37(b).
 The following sections provide confirmation, based on a review of available preliminary existing data, that a number of potentially injured resources within the Site have been exposed to hazardous substances, including, but not limited to, PCBs.
 These resources include:

 - Surface water resources, including surface water and sediments;

-- · Groundwater resources;
+- Groundwater resources:

-- Geologic resources; and,
+- Geologic resources; and.

-- · Biological resources.
+- Biological resources.